-An empty cache line is a cache line that is held in a Unique state, so no other copies of the cache line exist, but none of the data bytes are Valid.
-This cache line state is UCE.
+An empty cache line is a cache line that is held in a Unique state to prevent other copies of the cache line existing.
+None of the data bytes are valid in an empty cache line.
+This cache line state is UCE or UDP.